Pujungan Inscription

-A Pujungan Inscription, also called Bronze Tongtong Inscription, is a short inscription written on a copper slit drum (Bali: tongtong, kulkul), which was found in the village of Pujungan in Pupuan District, Tabanan Regency, Bali, Indonesia.
-This inscription is thought to have been written during the reign of King Anak Wungsu in the 11th century.
-This is the first inscription that mentions the name Sasak, the name of the indigenous people of Lombok island.
+The Pujungan Inscription, also called Bronze Tongtong Inscription, is a short inscription written on a copper slit drum (Bali: tongtong, kulkul), which was found in the village of Pujungan in Pupuan District, Tabanan Regency, Bali, Indonesia.

+The inscription is thought to have been written during the reign of King Anak Wungsu in the 11th century.
+It is the first known inscription that mentions the name Sasak, referring to the indigenous people of Lombok island.

 Philologist J.G. de Casparis examined the inscription, which read: